5 fun-filled day trips from Edmonton

 Within a two-hour drive from the city’s downtown, you can find serene waterways and landscapes.
 You can seek out wildlife, immerse yourself in history, or explore unique places that defy categorization, including a number of “world’s largest” sites.

-Day trips check all the pandemic boxes.
-You can avoid air travel, border crossings and “touched-by-others” hotel surfaces.
-It’s easy to find activities that are physical-distancing-friendly and plan an itinerary to match your mood, interests and stamina.
-While some sites have restrictions in place due to the pandemic, all are open at the time of this writing.
+Day trips are easy.
+You can avoid air travel, border crossings and hotel check-ins, and plan an itinerary to match your mood, interests and stamina.

 So, pack a picnic and choose or modify one of the trips shared here.
-You’ll find full descriptions and more itineraries along with maps, directions and other travel choices in my book.
+You’ll find full descriptions and more itineraries along with maps, directions and other travel choices in my book, Day Trips from Edmonton.

 Trip 1: Head north!
 Grain elevators, Alberta's oldest building, history and horseshoes